dotswg/dots-architecture/draft-ietf-dots-architecture.md

 A DOTS server is in regular contact with one or more mitigators.
-If a DOTS server accepts a DOTS client's request for help, the DOTS server forwards a translated form of that request to the mitigator or mitigators responsible for scrubbing attack traffic.
+If a DOTS server accepts a DOTS client's request for help, the DOTS server forwards a translated form of that request to the mitigator(s) responsible for scrubbing attack traffic.
 Note that the form of the translated request passed from the DOTS server to the mitigator is not in scope: it may be as simple as an alert to mitigator operators, or highly automated using vendor or open application programming interfaces supported by the mitigator.
 The DOTS server MUST report the actual scope of any mitigation enabled on behalf of a client.

 The DOTS server SHOULD retrieve available metrics for any mitigations activated on behalf of a DOTS client, and SHOULD include them in server signals sent to the DOTS client originating the request for mitigation.

-To provide a metric of signal health and distinguish an idle signaling session from a disconnected or defunct session, the DOTS server sends a heartbeat over the signal channel to maintain its half of the signaling session.
+To provide a metric of signal health and distinguish an idle signaling session from a disconnected or defunct session, the DOTS server MUST send a heartbeat over the signal channel to maintain its half of the signaling session.
 The DOTS server similarly expects a heartbeat from the DOTS client, and MAY consider a signaling session terminated in the extended absence of a DOTS client heartbeat.

 ### DOTS Gateway {#dots-gateway}

-Traditional client to server relationships may be expanded by chaining DOTS sessions.
-This chaining is enabled through "logical concatenation" [RFC7092] of a DOTS server and a DOTS client, resulting in an application analogous to the SIP logical entity of a Back-to-Back User Agent (B2BUA) [RFC3261].
-The term DOTS gateway will be used here and the following text will describe some interactions in relation to this application.
+Traditional client/server relationships may be expanded by chaining DOTS sessions.
+This chaining is enabled through "logical concatenation" of a DOTS server and a DOTS client, resulting in an application analogous to the SIP logical entity of a Back-to-Back User Agent (B2BUA) [RFC7092].
+The term DOTS gateway is used here in the descriptions of selected scenarios involving this application.

 A DOTS gateway may be deployed client-side, server-side or both.
 The gateway may terminate multiple discrete client connections and may aggregate these into